-Unless otherwise specified, new Clusters on Astro are created with a set of default AWS resources that our team has deemed appropriate for most use cases.
+Unless otherwise specified, new clusters on Astro are created with a set of default AWS resources that should be suitable for most use cases.

-Read the following document for a reference of our default resources as well as supported Cluster configurations, including AWS Region and Node Instance Type.
+Read the following document for a reference of our default resources as well as supported cluster configurations.

 |NAT Gateways||NAT Gateways translate outbound traffic from private subnets to public subnets.||2x|